-DISCONNECTING POWER SUPPLY.
-Turn the switch OFF, disconnect the dust collector from the power supply, and allow the impeller to come to a complete stop before leaving the machine unattended or doing any service, cleaning, maintenance, or adjustments.
+POWER DISCONNECT.
+Turn machine OFF, disconnect from power supply, and allow impeller to completely stop before leaving machine unattended, or doing any maintenance or service.

 REGULAR CLEANING.
-Regularly check/empty the collection bags or drum to avoid the buildup of fine dust that can increase the risk of fire.
-Make sure to regularly clean the surrounding area where the machine is operated-excessive dust buildup on overhead lights, heaters, electrical panels, or other heat sources will increase the risk of fire.
+To reduce risk of starting a fire, regularly check/empty collection bags or drum to avoid buildup of fine dust, which can increase risk of fire.
+Regularly clean surrounding area where machine is operated-excessive dust buildup on overhead lights, heaters, electrical panels, or other heat sources will increase risk of fire.

-SUSPENDED DUST PARTICLES AND IGNITION SOURCES.
-DO NOT operate the dust collector in areas where explosion risks are high.
-Areas of high risk include, but are not limited to, areas near pilot lights, open flames, or other ignition sources.
+SUSPENDED DUST PARTICLES.
+To reduce risk of death or injury caused by explosions or fires, DO NOT operate in areas where these risks are high, including spaces near pilot lights, open flames, or other ignition sources.

 AVOIDING SPARKS.
-Avoid collecting steel fragments or stones.
-These items can produce sparks when they strike the impeller, which can smolder in wood dust for a long time before a fire is detected.
-If you accidentally cut into wood containing tramp metal (nails, staples, spikes, etc.), immediately turn OFF the dust collector, disconnect it from power, and wait for the impeller to stop-then empty the collection container into an approved airtight metal container.
+To reduce risk of fire, avoid collecting any metal objects or stones.
+These can possibly produce sparks when they strike impeller, which can smolder in wood dust for a long time before a fire is detected.
+If you accidentally cut into wood containing metal, immediately turn OFF dust collector, disconnect from power, and wait for impeller to stop.
+Then empty bag or drum into approved airtight metal container.